Located in northern Georgia, Marietta is a city that is also one of Atlanta’s largest suburbs.

 9. Southern Museum of Civil War and Locomotive History

-Located in Kennesaw, roughly ten kilometres from Marietta, the Southern Museum of Civil War and Locomotive History probably needs to further explanation as to its contents.
+Located in Kennesaw, roughly 6 miles from Marietta, the Southern Museum of Civil War and Locomotive History probably needs to further explanation as to its contents.

-Among the fine collection of civil war items and artefacts, visitors won’t fail to notice the General, the engine of a steam locomotive used in the Great Locomotive Chase of 1862.
+Among the fine collection of civil war items and artifacts, visitors won’t fail to notice the General, the engine of a steam locomotive used in the Great Locomotive Chase of 1862.

 Another important moment during the civil war, the chase saw a group of Unionists wreak havoc on the rail lines to Tennessee onboard the General while being chased much of the way by Confederate soldiers in another locomotive called the Texas.

 Another exhibit is the French ‘Merci’ boxcar, which arrived in 1949 full of gifts from France to thank Americans for their efforts in Europe during the Second World War.

 Running right around the year on Saturday mornings, Marietta’s farmers market has somewhere in the region of 50 different stalls each week.